-You don't need to go far to find mosquitoes in Tyler.
+You don't need to go far to find mosquitoes in Texas.
 In fact, you can probably find mosquitoes buzzing around your property on any given day.
 Find out what makes the common pest so dangerous.

 Across the globe, mosquitoes are similar in appearance.
 A mosquito has a long proboscis, spindly legs, and wings.
 Of course, you may not even see a mosquito before you recognize its presence.
 As stealthy creatures, mosquitoes can bite you without you noticing.
 They leave behind a welt that itches for hours or days afterward.
 Although only the females bite, there are enough females to make your life miserable.

-Dangers Of Tyler Mosquitoes
+Dangers Of Mosquitoes

 If you think that mosquitoes are merely a nuisance, there are a few things you should know.
 Some regard mosquitoes as the most dangerous pests on earth, and they've earned the title.
 For centuries, mosquitoes have been spreading diseases to humans.
 They're responsible for killing millions of people across the globe.
 Almost no country is free from the dangers of mosquitoes.